Skip to Main Content

 A good example found in O'Reilly is: A Brief History of Photography by David S. Young (Rocky Nook, 2024).
 It also tells you how long it takes to read it!
 See the cover image to the right.

-Here is another E-book example, from ProQuest E-book Central:
+Here is another E-book example, from ProQuest E-book Central, on a specific historical topic:

 Photographing the Mexican Revolution by John Mraz, Univ. of Texas, 2012.